andrewdalpino/DataLoader-PHP/README.md

 ```

 ### Example
-The following is an example of how you can build a User loader in [Laravel](https://laravel.com/) using an  [Eloquent](https://laravel.com/docs/5.5/eloquent) model as the fetching API.
+The following is an example of how you could build a User loader in [Laravel](https://laravel.com/) using an  [Eloquent](https://laravel.com/docs/5.5/eloquent) model as the fetching API.

 ```php
 use AndrewDalpino\DataLoader\BatchingDataLoader;